 As mentioned before, our satellite is only 10 [cm3].
 This creates constraints on hardware selection and positioning.
 In terms of power generation, the use of solar panels is vital for recharging batteries; however, solar panels (especially for prototyping) are inefficient.
 Therefore, it is necessary to employ a system that operates on low power consumption.
-Additionally, position and rotation accuracy is a constraint due to drift from being in orbit and computing current location and estimating future location in real time.
+Additionally, position and rotation accuracy is a specification that arises from drift from being in orbit and computing current location and estimating future location in real time.
 Another constraint, one of our major constraints, is the amount of data that can be stored and transferred from the cube to the ground station.
 There is a limited time period that the satellite will be in range of the ground station to transfer data and clear its buffer.
 The following table (on the next page) displays sampled passes by the International Space Station over the ground station in Houston to exemplify this constraint.

 Table 1: International Space Station selected ground passes over Houston for January, 2014